lancachenet/lancachenet.github.io/_docs/index.md

 ## More Detail

 When you edit the .env file most users are going to need to make the following changes:
-* LANCACHE_IP should be set to the ip address that you wish your DNS to hand out for your cache container.
+* `LANCACHE_IP` should be set to the ip address that you wish your DNS to hand out for your cache container.
 In normal operation this would be the ip of the box running your cache.
-* DNS_BIND_IP can be commented out in a simple setup or you can choose the ip address of your dns container (which could be the same as your lancache ip)
+* `DNS_BIND_IP` can be commented out in a simple setup or you can choose the ip address of your dns container (which could be the same as your lancache ip)
-* CACHE_ROOT is where you want to store the cached data.
+* `CACHE_ROOT` is where you want to store the cached data.
 For best practice we recommend a mount point on a separate volume from your OS.
-* CACHE_DISK_SIZE ensure this matches the size of the volume you have the cache root on.
-Remember to leave some space available.
-The size should be in either megabytes (suffix `m`) or gigabytes (suffix `g`).
-(For very large sizes you should understand what CACHE_INDEX_SIZE does)
+* `CACHE_DISK_SIZE` ensure this matches the size of the volume you have the cache root on.
+The cache will try to keep around 100g free space, but you may want to pick an appropriate size that leaves some space available for other data.
+The size should be in gigabytes (suffix `g`) or terabytes (suffix `t`).
+(For very large sizes you should understand what `CACHE_INDEX_SIZE` does)

 <div class="note info">
 	<h5>Common Issues</h5>
     <p>
     	Be sure to check the <a href="/docs/common-issues/">common issues</a> page if you have any problems setting up your server.
     </p>
 </div>